jedwards1230/go-kerbal/README.md

 ```
 ## Features so far:
  * Automatically keeps metadata up to date
- * Compiles metadata and displays info in the TUI
- * Search mods with text input
- * Sort mods
+ * View and sort mods
  * Displays logs in-app
  * Downloads and installs multiple mods
  * Finds Kerbal game directory (prompts for directory if not found)